Enzo Maccarinelli

-Enzo Maccarinelli (born 20 August 1980) is a retired Welsh former professional boxing world champion who competed from 1999 to 2016.
-He held the WBO cruiserweight title from 2006 to 2008.
+Enzo Maccarinelli (born 20 August 1980) is a Welsh former professional boxer who competed from 1999 to 2016.
+He held the World Boxing Organisation (WBO) cruiserweight title from 2006 to 2008.
 At regional level, he held the European and British cruiserweight titles between 2010 and 2012, and the Commonwealth light-heavyweight title in 2013.

 Early life

-Maccarinelli was born in Swansea to Elizabeth (née Leyshon) and Mario Maccarinelli.
+Maccarinelli was born in Swansea, United Kingdom to Elizabeth (née Leyshon) and Mario Maccarinelli.
 His father had emigrated to Wales in the 1950s from Lake Garda in Italy.
 Mario had been a boxing champion in the Italian army and had continued his boxing career in South Wales, competing in local amateur events.
-Mario took over ownership of Bonymaen Amateur Boxing Club in 1985 and encouraged Maccarinelli into the sport from a young age.
+Mario took over ownership of Bonymaen Amateur Boxing Club in 1985 and encouraged Enzo into the sport from a young age.
 Enzo began attending the gym from the age of four before properly beginning training at the age of eight and having his first competitive fight at ten.
 Maccarinelli also took up kickboxing and achieved a brown belt in the discipline.

 He won his first youth title the same year and won eight more during his early career.
 Maccarinelli's lifestyle soon affected his fights as he often skipped training to meet with friends.
 His father later remarked that "Enzo wasn't preparing himself properly ... he was overweight as he wouldn't stop eating.
 He wouldn't listen to me."
 However, his father continued that, in Enzo "We knew we had something special".
 As a teenager, Maccarinelli worked as an apprentice bricklayer alongside his boxing after leaving school but gave up the profession after suffering a fractured bone in his hand when a falling breeze block landed on it.